ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 ## Using Binary Operators

 In OCaml, almost all binary operators are regular functions.
-The function underlying behind an operator is referred by surrounding the operator symbol with parentheses.
+The function underlying an operator is referred by surrounding the operator symbol with parentheses.
 Here are the addition, string concatenation, and equality functions:
 ```ocaml
 # (+);;
 - : int -> int -> int = <fun>